-To my knowledge no systematic study has been done on inequalities in services access or provision to autistic children or adults in Israel.
-However, R. Raz et al. (2013) mention higher enrolment in secluded special education schools of children from lower SES and from Ultraorthodox families, while other children are mostly enrolled in more inclusive setups.
-Furthermore, Lubetzky, Shvarts, Merrick, Vardi, and Galil (2004) study on the usage of developmental rehabilitation services for different diverse mental disorders found disparities between Jews and Arabs; Naon and Keib (2012) have demonstrated differences between geographical districts in out of home residential arrangements; and Shulman (2000) stated that educational services for autistic children are not provided equally in Israel.
-Therefore, it can be concluded with much confidence that inequalities in services for autistic person are present.
+To my knowledge, no systematic study has been performed on inequalities in access to services or provisions to autistic children or adults in Israel.
+However, Raz et al. (2013) mention higher enrollment in secluded special education schools of children from lower SES and from ultra-Orthodox families, while other children are mostly enrolled in more inclusive settings.
+Furthermore, Lubetzky et al.’s (2004) study on the use of developmental rehabilitation services for diverse mental disorders found disparities between Jews and Arabs; Naon and Keib (2012) have demonstrated differences between geographical districts in out-of-home residential arrangements; and Shulman (2000) found that educational services for autistic children are not provided equally in Israel.
+Therefore, it can be confidently concluded that there are inequalities in service delivery for autistic people of different groups in Israel.
 Beenstock, Pinto & Rimmerman (2021) are the only scholars who examined young adults from the national registry of the NII.
-Albeit the limitations of this dataset that as mentioned above does not include autistics who were not recognized by the NII, their analysis show opposite trends in adulthood than the one observed among autistic children in Israel.
-According to their discussion SES and residency in the periphery was not associate with lower participation in adulthood in employment, civil volunteering, or tertiary education.
-Moreover, they did report higher rates of employment among Arab autistic and lower rates of volunteering among Ultraorthodox Jews (the data is not presented).
-Apart from their publication, that its additional limitations will be discussed later, no other research investigated inequlities between autistic adults in Israel.
+Although the limitation of this dataset is that, as mentioned above, it does not include autistic people who are not recognized by the NII, their analysis shows opposite trends in adulthood from those observed among autistic children in Israel.
+According to their discussion, SES and residency in the periphery were not associated with lower participation in adulthood in employment, civil volunteering, or tertiary education.
+Moreover, they did report higher rates of employment among Arab autistic people and lower rates of volunteering among ultra-Orthodox Jews (the data is not presented).
+Apart from their publication, additional limitations of which are discussed later, no other study exists investigating inequalities between autistic adults in Israel.

 2.5.3.
-Investigating Inequalities in Autism – Unique Concerns
+Investigating inequalities in autism – Unique concerns

-There are two unique aspects to inequalities among autistics.
-The first is gender inequlities and specifically inequlities between men and women, and the latter is inequalities between autistic persons with and without Intellectual Disability (ID) or what is sometimes referred to as low or high functional abilities.
-Inequalities between men and women have been long studied in health related issues (e.g. Heise et al., 2019); yet in the case of autism where women are not just discriminated because of their gender but because they constitute also a numeric minority with men/women ratios raging from 3:1 to 6:1 (e.g. Globally: Chiarotti & Venerosi, 2020; Elsabbagh et al., 2012; In Israel: M. Davidovitch et al., 2013; Raz et al., 2014; Segev et al., 2019) articulation of inequalities could be different than in other health issue.
-There are several questions this unique instance of gender inequlities evokes from the question whether these men/women ratios are a result of inequlities in diagnosis process (Bargiela, Steward & Mandy, 2016 ; Constantino & Charman, 2012; Gesi et al., 2021; Hiller, Young & Weber, 2016) or biological difference (Ferri, Abel & Brodkin, 2018; Lundström, 2021)?
-If indeed it can be attributed to biology, ethical questions regarding fetus sex selection for parents who wish their second child be “normal” are evoked (Barnbaum, 2008); these questions are of course coupled with social discrimination questions (Bargiela et al., 2016; Milner, McIntosh, Colvert & Happé, 2019) and they translate to health outcomes inequalities (DaWalt et al., 2021; Kirby et al., 2019; Tint & Weiss, 2018).
-From all these important avenues of investigation, social discrimination are the focus of this study given SDH perspective this research adopts.
+There are two unique aspects to inequalities among autistic people.
+The first aspect refers to gender inequalities and, specifically, inequalities between men and women, and the second is inequalities between autistic people with and without intellectual disabilities (ID), or what is sometimes referred to as low or high functional abilities.
+Inequalities between men and women have been studied for a long time in health-related issues (e.g., Heise et al., 2019).
+In the case of autism, women are not just discriminated against because of their gender, but because they also constitute a numeric minority among autistic people, with the male/female ratio ranging from 3:1 to 6:1 (see Elsabbagh et al. [2012] and Chiarotti & Venerosi [2020] for the global view and Davidovitch et al. [2013], Raz et al., [2014] and Segev et al. [2019] for the Israeli view).
+There are several questions which arise from the issue of gender inequality, from the question of whether these male/female ratios are a result of inequalities in the diagnosis process (Constantino & Charman, 2012; Bargiela, Steward & Mandy, 2016 ; Hiller, Young & Weber, 2016; Gesi et al., 2021) or biological differences (Ferri, Abel & Brodkin, 2018; Lundström, 2021).
+If, indeed, it can be attributed to biology, ethical questions regarding fetus sex selection for parents who wish their second child be “normal” arise (Barnbaum, 2008).
+These questions are, of course, coupled with social discrimination questions (Bargiela et al., 2016; Milner et al., 2019) and they translate to health outcomes inequalities (Tint & Weiss, 2018; Kirby et al., 2019; DaWalt et al., 2021).
+Among all these important avenues of investigation, social discrimination is the focus of this study given the SDH perspective this research adopts.